 - Planner — Task management for teams.
 Make a plan, assign tasks to one or more team members, and group them into buckets.
 Even supports email reminders so you'll never miss a beat.

-- Teams — Microsoft's Slack-like group messaging system is built into Office 365 Groups, so you can avoid the inbox and message directly with individuals or the entire Group instantaneously (even on mobile devices).
+- Teams — Microsoft's group messaging system is built into Office 365 Groups, so you can avoid the inbox and message directly with individuals or the entire Group instantaneously (even on mobile devices).
 For more information on using Teams at Bedrock Manufacturing, please see this article.

 While these various resources are all accessible via web browser, some prefer to use desktop apps or mobile devices (Microsoft Outlook for Windows, or MobileMail on Apple iPhone, for example).
 Thankfully, the various aspects of Groups are very accessible: